tholonia/tholonia.github.io/NOTES.md

 ### Solution

-It seems that Gihub wants people to use GEM layouts, which embed `_layouts`, `_includes`, `_sass`, `_assets`, so you can't see them anymore.
+It seems that GitHub wants people to use GEM layouts, which embed `_layouts`, `_includes`, `_sass`, `_assets`, so you can't see them anymore.
 I am sure there is a super good reason for this, otherwise, why would they make it ridiculously more obtuse than it already is :/

 Run

 ```bash
 $ bundle show jekyll-theme-chirpy
 ```
-This will whos the filder where teh GEM theme files are.
+This will show the folder where the GEM theme files are.
 For example
 ```bash
 /usr/local/src/rbenv/versions/3.1.2/lib/ruby/gems/3.1.0/gems/jekyll-theme-chirpy-6.3.1
 ```